Murphy's Romance: Filming

-Filming took place on location in Florence, Arizona, and the town's preserved Main Street appears throughout the movie.
+Release

 The film was scheduled for general release during the weekend for 1985 Christmas Day, but Columbia moved it to the weekends of January 17 and January 31, 1986, to avoid competing with the holiday lineup of films.
 It did a limited, selected, release for the film on December 25, 1985, so that it would qualify for that year's Academy Awards.